microsoft/HoloLens-Art-Recommendations/README.md

 - **Some Notes about the Program**

-    This C# scripts are documented well, but here we make a few notes about things that need (or might need to be) changed before running the application.
+    This C# scripts are documented well, but here we make a few notes here about things that need (or might need to be) changed before running the application.

-    - Changing Endpoint in the Code
+    - Changing Custom API Endpoint in the Code
+        - The endpoint address will have to be changed to `http://"Public IP address":5000/endpoint` after getting the server up and running in an Azure VM.

     - Deciding Art Piece Information to Display
         - In the Unity code, we have a list specifying what type of information to display on the AR information UI panels.
 This list describes the fields that are available in the .csv that was created as part of the data formatting.

         - Here is an example of topics to display for a given art piece:
+            ```
             - Title
                 - department
                 - Culture